See the Story Index for Wael Abdelgawad’s other stories.

-I prayed Fajr, practiced Kali – the Filipino martial art that I’d been learning since childhood – for an hour, then went back to sleep, only to be awakened around 7 am by the gnawing emptiness in my stomach.
-I rolled out of the small cot I kept in my office and stretched my lean 5’9” frame, rolling my shoulders to loosen them.
-I’d been shot in the right shoulder years ago, and it was stiff and sore this morning.
+I slipped back into my office, curled up on my little folding cot, pulled the blanket over my head and went back to sleep, only to be awakened around 8 am by the gnawing emptiness in my stomach.
+I eased out of the small folding cot and stretched my lean 5’9” frame, rolling my shoulders to loosen them.
+I’d been shot in the right shoulder years ago, and it was always stiff and sore in the morning.

-My fondest wish was to somehow earn enough money to buy something to eat.
-That might seem like a modest wish, but I’d eaten nothing but an old, wrinkled apple and a small bottle of sour chocolate milk the previous day – both items left over from my daughter Hajar’s last visit.
+My fondest wish at the moment was to somehow earn enough money to buy something to eat.
+That might seem like a modest wish, but I’d consumed nothing but an old, wrinkled apple and a small bottle of sour chocolate milk the previous day – both items left over from my daughter Hajar’s last visit.
 If you think there’s no hunger in America, think again.

-It wasn’t that I didn’t have a job.
-Technically, I was self-employed as a private investigator.
+I was, as I previously alluded, a fully licensed and moderately experienced private investigator.
 But work had dried up recently, and I’d run out of cash.
-Every bill on my desk was overdue, my estranged wife wouldn’t let me see my daughter because I missed the last child support payment, my office rent was ten days past due, and the electricity was about to be cut off.
+Every bill on my desk was overdue, my estranged wife wouldn’t let me see my daughter because I’d missed the last child support payment, my office rent was ten days past due, and the electricity was about to be cut off.

 If you’d told me that by lunchtime I’d have enough cash in my pocket to make all my financial problems disappear, and that the money would come from the Anwars of all people, I’d have laughed out loud and called you looney tunes.